hawkfish/textform/docs/transforms/inputs/sequence.rst

     .. py:attribute:: output
         :type: str

-        The name of the output column.
+        The name of the output field.
-        It cannot overwrite existing columns.
+        It cannot overwrite existing fields.
-        Use :py:class:`Drop` to remove unwanted columns.
+        Use :py:class:`Drop` to remove unwanted fields.

     .. py:attribute:: start
         :type: int